Mini: Australia

 For the Australian market, all Minis including the Van gained the Clubman front in 1971 although the car was still basically a Mk I behind the A-Pillar.
 The Australian van thus became the only Clubman Van produced anywhere in the world.
 From mid-1971 to the end of 1972, a Clubman GT version of the saloon was produced.
 This was essentially a Cooper S in Clubman body, equipped with the same 7.5 in disc brakes, twin fuel tanks, and twin-carburettor Cooper S 1,275 cc engine.
 Australian Clubman saloons were marketed under the Morris Mini Clubman name when introduced in August 1971, and as the Leyland Mini, without the Clubman name, from February 1973.

 To end Mini production in Australia, a limited-edition runout model was produced – the 1275LS.
 Fitted with a pollution control 1,275 cc engine sourced from Europe, the LS had a single 1.5 in carburettor and 8.4 in disc brakes.
 Production of this model commenced in July 1978 and concluded in October 1978 with an approximate total of 810 vehicles produced.

 End of production

 Throughout the 1980s and 1990s the British market received numerous "special editions" of the Mini, which shifted the car from a mass-market item into a fashionable icon.
 It was this image that perhaps helped the Mini become such an asset for BMW, which later bought the remnants of BMC as the Rover Group.
 It was even more popular in Japan, which took the lion's share of the circa 40,000 Minis produced annually in the early 1990s.
 It was seen there as a retro-cool icon, and inspired many imitators.
 The ERA Mini Turbo was particularly popular with Japanese buyers.

 In 1994, under Bernd Pischetsrieder, a first cousin once removed of Issigonis, BMW took control of the Rover Group, owner of the Rover, MG, Mini and Land Rover brands.
-At this time, Mini models fitting an airbag to comply with European legislation.
+At this time, Mini models gained an airbag to comply with European legislation.